 To the right of where the curriculum ‘You are viewing’ is set, there is a checkbox to ‘Include grades from all classes.’
-Clicking this will show teachers if a student has completed an assignment in a different class from that same school year.
+Clicking this will show teachers if a student has completed an automatically scored assignment in a different class from that same school year.
 Instructions on how to import scores can be found here.

-In the lower part of the blue banner there are ‘Enroll Students’ and ‘Assign Curriculum’ buttons.
+In the lower part of the blue banner, there are ‘Enroll Students’ and ‘Assign Curriculum’ buttons.
 These are useful for setting up a class.
 Follow these links for further instructions about enrolling students and assigning curriculum.

-Print Log in Cards
+Print Log In Cards

 NOTE: The information provided here is for students who sign on directly to Learning.com.
-Students who use Clever, or another single sign on, will need to be given their username and password by the school or district.
+Students who use Clever or another single sign on will need to be given their username and password by the school or district.

 Next, selecting ‘Print Roster’ will open a new tab with a full class list of information, including each student’s name, username, and password.
 This allows teachers to reference all student credentials in one place.

-Finally, while teachers can select ‘Print Gradebook’ to print the Gradebook as they see it here, they can also download an editable version of the Gradebook to their computer.
+Finally, while teachers can select ‘Print Gradebook’ to print the gradebook as they see it here, they can also download an editable version of the gradebook to their computer.
 Selecting ‘Export Gradebook’ will open a new spreadsheet in a format such as Excel or Google Sheets.
 This is useful for teachers who want to average the work that students have done to determine an overall grade.

 In Excel, to find the average score first delete the points leaving only the percentage in the boxes.
-Then click on the square to the right of a student’s scores and select ‘Average’ from the Sum, or Sigma, menu options.
-Finally, highlight all the cells that you want to include, and press enter.
+Then, click on the square to the right of a student’s scores and select ‘Average’ from the Sum, or Sigma, menu options.
+Finally, highlight all the cells that you want to include and press enter.

-By default, the Gradebook organizes students alphabetically by last name.
+By default, the gradebook organizes students alphabetically by last name.
 Teachers can reverse this by clicking on the green bar indicating the number of students in the class.

-NOTE: Teachers must enter the number of points, not the percentage, when creating manual scores.
+NOTE: Teachers must enter the number of points (not the percentage) when creating manual scores.